In mayoral runoff, Briggs stops accepting campaign donations

 Other large donors include relatives and friends in Texas and elsewhere, he said.

-A litigation consultant in his second term on the City Council, Hudspeth left the council on Nov.
+Hudspeth, a litigation consultant, just ended his second term on the City Council, stepping down Nov.
 17 after Birdia Johnson defeated George Ferrie Jr. for his District 1 seat.
 Briggs, a community volunteer, is in her third term.

-In the at-large Place 6 race, pastor Jim Mann outraised retired product developer Paul Meltzer.
+In the race for at-large Place 6, pastor Jim Mann outraised retired product developer Paul Meltzer.
 According to their campaign finance reports, Meltzer received $9,148 in contributions, with one being a $1,000 donation, compared with Mann’s $32,020, including 12 donations of $1,000 each.
-Mann also received a $2,000 donation and $6,500 in PAC contributions from the Apartment Association of Greater Dallas ($2,500) and Texas Association of Realtors ($4,000).
+Mann also received a $2,000 donation and $6,500 in PAC contributions from the Apartment Association of Greater Dallas ($2,500) and the Texas Association of Realtors ($4,000).

-Mann spent $11,403.98 on advertising expenses and food for poll greeters and strategy meetings.
-Meltzer is in his first term representing at-large Place 6.
-He used $19,782.69 for advertising, printing and shipping expenses.
+Mann spent $11,404 on advertising expenses and food for poll greeters and strategy meetings.
+Meltzer, who is in his first term on the council, used $19,783 for advertising, printing and shipping expenses.

-And in the District 2 runoff, administrator Ronnie Anderson received $2,000 from the Texas Association of Realtors and spent $353 on advertising.
+And in the District 2 runoff to replace Briggs, administrator Ronnie Anderson received $2,000 from the Texas Association of Realtors and spent $353 on advertising.
 His opponent, retiree Connie Baker, reported no money raised or spent.